What Is A Grain Window?

 The low end of the grain window for this rod is 500 to 600 +- grains, and would define the minimal amount of grains that will allow the blank to load efficiently.

-- Casting off the tip of the rod is often applied by those casters that will wish to deliver light grained shooting heads utilizing minimal anchor at both the D and dangle release.
-This is typical of classic Scandinavian style touch-and-go technique.
-This delivery is best performed with a very economic compact stroke, minimal caster expended energy, and predominant power sourced from the lower hand.
+Casting off the tip of the rod is often applied by those casters that will wish to deliver lighter grained line systems while utilizing minimal anchors.
+This applied for the delivery of both shooting heads and short formula length Classic Spey lines.
+This would be typical of classic Scandinavian style touch-and-go techniques utilizing (for example) Snake Rolls or Single Speys.
+This delivery style is best performed with a very economic compact stroke, minimal caster expended energy, and predominant power sourced from the lower hand.

 The high end of the grain window for this rod is 600 to 800 +- grains, and would define the maximum amount of grains that the rod will allow the blank to load efficiently.

-- In situations of sustained anchor management typical of Skagit style shooting heads with extreme sink tips in tow.
+- This scenario would typically be applied during sustained anchor line management typical of Skagit style shooting heads with extreme sink tips in tow.
 The grain total managed here would be the combination of head and tip weight.
 A Skagit shooting head of 600 grain with 200 grains of T-14 in tow would net 800 grains...
 This would meet the high end of the grain window.
 Overall anchor management and achieving constant tension of Skagits will best be accomplished with a compact economic stroke and minimal caster expended energy; utilizing predominant power sourced from the lower hand.

-- In situations of full-belly length line management of actual aerialized grains beyond the rod tip of mid to long belly classic Spey line systems.
+- In situations of line management of total aerialized grain weight beyond the rod tip of mid to long belly classic Spey line systems.
 This scenario is often best accomplished with a more open stroke and longer sweep to manage longer belly beyond the rod tip.
 For this: Relative even power is best sourced from a balanced combination of both the high and low hand.